Policies Which May Affect Your Certification

 Section 1010

 Section 1010 of P.L.
-116-315 states that as of August 1, 2021, Post 9/11 GI Bill students shall be required to verify their attendance with the VA on a monthly basis each semester.
-Failure to do so for two consecutive months will result in the suspension of the students Housing Allowance until the student verifies their attendance.
+116-315 states that as of August 1, 2021, Post 9/11 GI Bill ® students shall be required to verify their attendance with the VA on a monthly basis each semester.
+Failure to do so for two consecutive months will result in the suspension of the students' Housing Allowance until the student verifies their attendance.

 Section 1018

 In accordance with section 1018 of P.L.
-116-315, schools must provide a covered individual (student using benefits under chapters 30, 31, 32, 33, or 35 of title 38, U.S.C., or chapter 1606 of title 10, U.S.C.) with a personalized shopping sheet that contains: estimated cost of course including tuition, fees, books, supplies, additional costs; estimated cost of living expenses; amount of costs above that are covered by VA benefits; other types of Federal financial aid, not administered by VA that is offered by the institution, that individual may be qualified to receive; estimated amount of student loan debt the individual would have upon graduation; graduation rates; job-placement rates for graduates; information about transfer credits including military credits; additional requirements including training, experience, or examinations required to obtain license, certification, or approval for which the course of education prepares the individual; other information to facilitate comparison by individual about aid packages offered by different educational institutions.
+116-315, schools must provide a covered individual (student using benefits under chapters 30, 31, 32, 33, or 35 of title 38, U.S.C., or chapter 1606 of title 10, U.S.C.) with a personalized shopping sheet that contains: estimated cost of course including tuition, fees, books, supplies, additional costs; estimated cost of living expenses; amount of costs above that are covered by VA benefits; other types of Federal financial aid, not administered by VA that is offered by the institution, that individual may be qualified to receive; estimated amount of student loan debt the individual would have upon graduation; graduation rates; job-placement rates for graduates; information about transfer credits including military credits; additional requirements including training, experience, or examinations required to obtain license, certification, or approval for which the course of education prepares the individual; and other information to facilitate comparison by individual about aid packages offered by different educational institutions.

 Section 1019